 Standard Consortium.
 This consortium is available to Pell recipients that are dually enrolled by their own choice at another accredited university.
 The combined enrollment will be used to calculate federal grant eligibility (Pell, ACG, SMART, TEACH).

 All other financial aid will be based on MSU enrollment (must be at least half-time).
-State grants and university scholarships that require fulltime enrollment at the institution awarding aid will be forfeited for that semester.
+State grants and university scholarships that require full-time enrollment at the institution awarding aid will be forfeited for that semester.

 Cooperative Degree Completion Consortium.
 This consortium is for students that are admitted to a cooperative degree completion program and are completing all or part of their academic requirements at an off-campus location.
-Click for a list of approved programs and locations.
+View a list of approved programs and locations.
 Tracking classes will be added to the MSU registration schedule equivalent to the number of host hours.
 The combined enrollment will be reflected and used for determining financial aid eligibility, to include federal, state, and university funds.

 Medical/Radiography Consortium.
 Students that are completing their medical or radiography clinical requirements at Cox or Mercy are eligible for financial aid.